Editor’s Note: This post has been updated with fresh links and new content.

 Talk about the customer.

-Since I’ve already written an entire article on writing value propositions, I’m not going to spend much more time on this topic here.
+And since I’ve already written an entire post on developing your value proposition, I’m not going to spend much more time on this topic here.

 Just remember to be very specific about what you’re offering.

-Finish off the your value proposition with a targeted CTA that encourages/requests/demands the exact action desired.
+Finish off your value proposition with a targeted CTA that encourages, requests, and/or demands the specific action you want the user to take.

 But if you can succeed in getting visitors interested enough to scroll down, YOU ARE NO LONGER LIMITED.